TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/UsingFal/ExamplesFileFolder.rst

-The simplest solution is to create a database entry into table "sys\_file\_reference" by using the database connection class provided by TYPO3 CMS.
+The simplest solution is to create a database entry into table "sys\_file\_reference" by using the database connection class provided by `TYPO3 CMS`:pn:.

-A cleaner solution using Extbase requires far more work.
+A cleaner solution using `Extbase`:pn: requires far more work.
 An example can be found here: https://github.com/helhum/upload_example